johnnycube/cert-manager-webhook-all-inkl/README.md

 ### Deploy with Helm

-An OCI helm chart is published as part of the ghcr packages: https://github.com/johnnycube/cert-manager-webhook-all-inkl/pkgs/container/allinkl-webhook
+An OCI helm chart is published as part of the [ghcr packages](https://github.com/johnnycube/cert-manager-webhook-all-inkl/pkgs/container/allinkl-webhook)

 To install use your favourite helm tool: